fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd8.md

 - Group pays Morack to stay one more night (1gp each)
 - Journey North to Waterdeep
     - Day 1
-        - As we're leaving, Morack offers Oberon Rilex (Oberon renames it to Scrillex)
+        - As we're leaving, Morack offers Oberon Rilex (Oberon renames it to Skrillix)
         - Oberon takes the Tressym and plans to leave it at his temple
         - Scrillex does not want to eat the mushrooms found in the cave, may suggest they are poisonous
         - Make it to the main road at around 2pm